ChandraNarreddy/sillyproxy/README.md

 ### Generating the keystore

-SillyProxy reads certificates and keys from the keystore file.
+Silly reads certificates and keys from the keystore file.
 You can generate a keystore using the 'keystore' argument and following parameters -

 * keystore - location of the keystore file.
 If this keystore does not exist yet, a new one is created.
 * keypass - password to secure the keystore.
 Must match the previous password for an existing keystore